isomerpages/isomer-conversion-scripts/README.md

 3. Run `npm run amplify:migrate -- -user-id=<user-id>` in the command line.
 If you wish to use another CSV file, run `npm run amplify:migrate -- -user-id=457 -repo-path=<path-to-csv>`
 4. Navigate to `src/amplify-migration/sqlcommands.txt`
 5. Copy over the appended commands in the file and run them on production DB

+### Email login migration

+See [here](src/emailLogin/README.md) for the specific instructions to run the email login migration.